 We all remember when painting one wall in an otherwise beige room was the go-to solution for creating a feature wall.
 But it's moved on – and some.
 With more imaginative finishes, textures and prints it is no longer limited to just paint.
 We are talking wall stickers, murals, houseplants, floating shelves and more…

-So if you are feeling inspired to do more than just add a pop of colour, then check out these feature wall design ideas.
+So, if you are feeling inspired to do more than just add a pop of colour, check out our stylish feature wall design ideas.

 1. Get an industrial feel with exposed brick

 A wall of exposed bricks has long been a seen as a holy grail of interiors, something that we are all desperate to have as a feature wall in our homes.
 For some lucky home owners stripping away old plaster will instantly reveal an expanse of beautiful brick, for others it’s more a fake until you will make it situation, with the help of wallpaper or brick slips.

 If you've revealed your bricks but are disappointed with the finish, you can draw attention to the wall by keeping the brick texture, but hide the mismatched or ugly colours with a freshly painted finish.